 President Barack Obama has given his support to the Corker-Warner plan and recommended creating the Federal Mortgage Insurance Corporation.
-The new corporation works much like the Federal Deposit Insurance Corporation which backs banking transactions.
+The new corporation works much like the Federal Deposit Insurance Corporation, which backs banking transactions.
 According to White House officials, the program will not be funded by taxpayer money but through reduced default rates.

-The key elements of the program include:
+The critical elements of the program include:

-- The elimination of paperwork such as tax forms or appraisals.
+- The elimination of paperwork, such as tax forms or appraisals.
 This also saves homeowners money on upfront fees.

 - Expanding the program to include everyone with mortgages backed by Fannie Mae or Freddie Mac.